jackycamp/jackstack/setup-autoscaling-cluster-eks.md

 We don't really care where they run as long as they run as soon as possible.

-If you don't suspend AZ rebalancing you may notice that some in-use nodes are "evicted" without much trace of why specifically when the cluster auto-scaler has terminated nodes that were no longer needed.
+If you don't suspend AZ rebalancing you may notice that some in-use nodes are "evicted" without much trace of why, specifically, when the cluster autoscaler has terminated nodes that were no longer needed.

 Use this command to suspend AZ rebalancing